-American also partners with RocketMiles for hotel bookings.
-Like PointsHound, the RocketMiles portal lets you earn up to 10,000 AAdvantage miles per night at thousands of hotels worldwide.
+As you can see, American partners with RocketMiles for hotel bookings.
+The RocketMiles portal lets you earn up to 10,000 AAdvantage miles per night at thousands of hotels worldwide.

 We recommend comparing and contrasting earning between the 2 booking portals to see which offers you the most points for your next hotel stay.